Skip to content

 GIVE TO CURIE CLUB

-Funds can support the creation of the Curie U Chemistry Graduate Fellowships, the Curie Endowed Chair, or other programs that build and retain an inclusive community in our department.
-Curie Club will promote student success and support the quality, strength, and diversity of scientific research and the U Chemistry's outstanding contribution to science.
+Funds can support the creation of the Curie U Chemistry Graduate Fellowships, the Curie Endowed Chair, or other programs that build and engage all students in the Department of Chemistry.
+Curie Club will promote student success and support the quality and strength of scientific research and the U Chemistry's outstanding contribution to science.

 Give by Mail